 Protesters wearing masks in the color of the Syrian flag in the coastal city…

-In Dair Alzour, a far eastern region under siege for weeks, thousands of demonstrators in five or six districts and in outlying areas were confronted by troops and plainclothes militiamen, known as shabiha, who opened fire on them, according to an activist reached by phone.
+But neither Assad's promises nor the international pressure has curbed security forces' violent drive to crush a determined protest movement.
+In Dair Alzour, the far eastern Syrian city under siege for weeks, thousands of demonstrators in five or six districts and in outlying areas were confronted by plainclothes shabiha militiamen and army troops, who opened fire on them, according to an activist reached by phone.

 Sandels is a special correspondent.